This post has been updated with new links and fresh mistakes. 😉

 After you’ve selected the campaigns or ads, you can create custom combinations of conditions that will trigger an action.

-For example, you can ask Facebook to automatically turn off all active ads in the campaign with ad frequency greater than 4.
+For example, you can ask Facebook to automatically turn off all active ads in the campaign with frequencies above four.

 Automated Rules can go to great lengths on notifying you when a campaign starts to get lower results and helping you to keep ad costs under control.

-Some marketers run tens of Facebook campaigns, but make the same mistakes time and time again.
+Some marketers run tons of Facebook campaigns, but make the same mistakes time and time again.

 This could be avoided by keeping a diary.

-No, not the fluffy pink soft-covered princess’ diary (although this could work as well), but a general spreadsheet where you note down all the key takeaways from each Facebook campaign.
+No, not a fluffy pink soft-covered princess-style diary (although that could work fine, we’re not judging), but a general spreadsheet where you note all of the key takeaways from each Facebook campaign.

-Before you send an old Facebook campaign to the cemetery of forgotten PPC campaigns, take a few minutes to conclude what worked and what didn’t.
+Before you send an old Facebook campaign to the PPC cemetery, take a few minutes to examine what worked and what didn’t.

 Final Words on Facebook Ad Mistakes

-Facebook ad mistakes aren’t reserved for the beginners.
-Sometimes, we all run into the risk of committing a thoughtless blunder.
+Facebook ad mistakes aren’t reserved for beginners.
+We’re all human, and we all run the risk of committing a thoughtless blunder at some point.

-You know what’s the alternative of ad mistakes? — It’s the best practices.
-We’ve done some digging and collected 84 awesome key takeaways into an article packed with stellar Facebook ad examples.
+We’ve done some digging and collected 84 awesome takeaways into an article packed with stellar Facebook ad examples.